seervs00/Hotel-Booking-frontend/README.md

 Install the clerk for user authentication
  It lets people sign up, sign in, and manage their account in your app without you having to write complex backend code!
- Setup clerk npm install @clerk/clerk-react create .env file - VITE_CLERK_PUBLISHABLE_KEY=pk_test_ZmVhc2libGUtamF5YmlyZC00LmNsZXJrLmFjY291bnRzLmRldiQ
+ Setup clerk npm install @clerk/clerk-react create .env file.

+ Create Featured Destinstion componant.